Off-Grid Mobile Internet Connectivity for RVs and Boats

 All of the nationwide carriers have strengths and weaknesses in various locations across the country.
 And each offers different plans & policies that make them more or less suitable as a mobile internet solution for boondocking.

 As a boondocker or an anchor-outer, you need to consider what carrier - or, more than likely, what combination of carriers - will give you coverage and data in the places you want to visit with internet connectivity.

 The major difference for each of the carriers is how widespread their coverage is nationwide.
 And for those relying on cellular-based internet as they move around the country.
 LTE coverage should be considered first, and 5G is becoming important to keep an eye on.

 In the USA, the current four major nationwide carriers are:

 - Verizon - Has the most nationwide LTE coverage, and is usually a top pick for travelers, although frequently congested.
-In early 2022, their 5G mid-band coverage should increase substantially.
+In 2022, their 5G mid-band coverage should increase substantially.

 - AT&T - Close second to Verizon in terms of LTE coverage but also generally less congested.
 Their 5G long range coverage beats Verizon's.

 - T-Mobile - Long the third largest carrier, T-Mobile's coverage has increased substantially after their merger with Sprint.

 - Dish - The newest carrier, Dish's Project Genesis 5G network currently covers about 20% of the country.